matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### IPaymaster interface

-Like the original EIP4337, our account abstraction protocol supports paymasters: accounts that can compensate for other accounts' execution.
+Like the original EIP4337, our account abstraction protocol supports paymasters: accounts that can compensate for other accounts' transactions execution.
 You can read more about them [here](#paymasters).

 Each paymaster should implement the [IPaymaster](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IPaymaster.sol) interface.
 It contains the following two methods: